MicrosoftDocs/customer-insights/ci-docs/audience-insights/enrichment-office.md

    > [!div class="mx-imgBorder"]
    > ![Account engagement tile.](media/enrichment-office-tile.png "Account engagement tile")

-1. Click **Next** on the overview screen and select email addresses from your organization for which Office data is going to be aggregated.
-This ensures that data is only processed for relevant communication.
+1. Select **Next** in the **Overview** step and enter email addresses from your organization for which Office data is going to be aggregated.
+Only data from the listed email addresses gets processed for relevant communication.
 A best practice is to use email groups, for example, *US Sales team*, which are easily managed in Office 365.
 The number of email addresses in the groups are resolved and shown.
-The total number of email addresses must be at least 2 and cannot exceed 2,500.
+The total number of email addresses must be at least 2 and can't exceed 2,500.

    > [!div class="mx-imgBorder"]
    > ![Account engagement email addresses.](media/enrichment-office-email-addresses.png "Account engagement email addresses")

-1. Review the consent statement, check the **I agree** check box, and click **Next**.
+1. Review the consent statement, select the **I agree** check box, and select **Next**.

-1. Select the customer data set and click **Next**.
+1. Select the customer data set and select **Next**.

-1. Now, map the contact email address field and click **Next**.
+1. Map the contact email address field and select **Next**.

-1. Finally, review the enrichment configuration, give the enrichment a name, and click **Save enrichment** to save the enrichment.
+1. Review the enrichment configuration, give the enrichment a name, and select **Save enrichment** to save the enrichment.

 ## Office 365 tenant administrator consent

 Consent from an Office 365 tenant administrator is required to activate the enrichment.
-An email is sent to the Office 365 tenant administrators when the enrichment is saved, which asks them to review and consent to allowing Dynamics 365 applications to use your enterprises’ Office 365 data to provide *Insights for the Organization*.
-The Office 365 tenant administrator can also consent directly in their Office 365 admin console, by selecting *Insights for the Organization*.
+An email is sent to the Office 365 tenant administrators when the enrichment is saved, which asks them to review and consent to allowing Dynamics 365 applications to use your enterprises’ Office 365 data to provide **Insights for the Organization**.
+The Office 365 tenant administrator can also consent directly in their Office 365 admin console, by selecting **Insights for the Organization**.

-## Running the Account Engagement enrichment for the first time
+## Running the enrichment for the first time

-When the enrichment is started for the first time, after the Office 365 tenant administrator has given consent, the data from Office 365 download will commence.
+When the enrichment is started for the first time, after the Office 365 tenant administrator has given consent, the data download from Office 365 begins.
 This process takes some time, so the first enrichment run will be scheduled to happen with a delay of 6 hours.
 You can see the number of days that the data covers on the account engagement overview page after the enrichment finishes.
-In case you have a large volume of email and meeting data you may want to run the enrichment again after a few days to make sure data has been downloaded for the full time window, which is 1 year.
+In case you have a large volume of email and meeting data you may want to run the enrichment again after a few days to make sure data is complete for the entire time window, which is one year.

 To start the process, select **Run** on the Account engagement configuration page.
-Additionally, you can let the system run the enrichment automatically as part of a scheduled refresh.
+Additionally, you can let the system run the enrichment automatically as part of a [scheduled refresh](system.md#schedule-tab).
 The default setting is that the enrichment is run once per week.

 Depending on the size of your Office data, it may take several hours for an enrichment run to complete.

-When you run an enrichment, Microsoft will process the data within the Office 365 compliance boundary to produce aggregated insights, which are then added to your instance of Dynamics 365 Customer Insights.
-No data at an individual level (e.g., the body of any e-mail or calendar invite) is made visible, or available, to users of Dynamics 365 Customer Insights.
+When you run an enrichment, Microsoft will process the data within the Office 365 compliance boundary to create aggregated insights, which are then added to your Customer Insights environment.
+No data at an individual level (for example, the body of any e-mail or calendar invite) becomes available to users of Customer Insights.

 > [!TIP]
 > There are [six types of status](system.md#status-types) for tasks/processes.
 Additionally, most processes [depend on other downstream processes](system.md#refresh-policies).
 You can select the status of a process to see details on the progress of the entire job.
 After selecting **See details** for one of the job's tasks, you'll find additional information: processing time, the last processing date, and all errors and warnings associated with the task.